sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     To see available options, run `dism /image:<path to mounted image> /?` or

-4. Unmount your FFU image and commit changes.
-The changes will be saved to your FFU file.
+4. Unmount your FFU image and commit or discard changes.
+If you use /commit, your changes will be saved to your FFU file.

+    To unmount your FFU and commit changes, you'd use `/unmount-image` with the `/commit` option:

     ```
     dism /unmount-image /mountdir:"C:\ffumount" /commit
+    ```

+    If you decide to not keep the changes you've made to the FFU, you can use `/unmount-image` with the `/discard` option:

+    ```
+    dism /unmount-image /mountdir:"C:\ffumount" /discard
     ```

 ## <span id="related_topics"></span>Related topics